chen-holy/Instrument-Function-Pass/README.md

 This project records how to call custom instructment functions.

-A basic Module Pass is implemented to insert custom instructment functions into Module functions, tracking which functions are executed.
+# Simplified Workflow for Custom Instrumentation

+### step1、Implement Instrumentation Function
+such as：myfunc.cpp

+### step2、Compile Instrumentation

-Custom instructment functions must be compiled into a dynamic library and linked to be accessible during program runtime.
+Convert the function into a dynamic link library and create a symbolic link.

-The Pass is dynamically registered and injected into the clang compilation process using the -Xclang option.
+> For details, refer to the command content.

+### step3、Develop Pass Plugin
+Write the plugin in InjectFunctionPass.cpp.

+such InjectFunctionPass.cpp

+### step4、Compile Pass Plugin
+Build the plugin into a dynamic link library
+> For details, refer to the command content.

+### step5、Compile Source Code
+Use clang to compile hello.c, integrating the plugin with the -Xclang flag.
+> For details, refer to the command content.